Postpartum Hormones: What’s Happening and 7 Ways to Heal Naturally

 In this post, we'll discuss what happens to your hormones after childbirth and the seven steps you can begin to take to balance them naturally.

-• Let’s take two moms for an example.
+Let’s take two moms as an example.

 • #1 The first momma is breastfeeding, so:

-• Oxytocin (the hormone that helps the uterus contract) is higher than the mom who has weaned her child.
+• Prolactin (the hormone responsible for lactation) and Oxytocin (the hormone that helps the uterus contract) are higher in the mom who has weaned her child.

 • Mom #2, who has weaned her child, and/or her cycle has returned.

-4. Low progesterone {read more below}
+2. Low estrogen and/or Low progesterone {read more below}

 • You may notice...